GAP insurance

 There are 3 main types of GAP insurance:

-- Finance GAP – The GAP insurer pays your finance provider the difference between the amount your motor insurer paid out, and the amount left on your car loan
+- Finance GAP – the GAP insurer pays your finance provider the difference between the amount your motor insurer paid out, and the amount left on your car loan.

-- Return to invoice GAP – the GAP insurer pays you the difference between what your motor insurer paid out, and the amount you paid for the vehicle
+- Return to invoice GAP – the GAP insurer pays you the difference between what your motor insurer paid out, and the amount you paid for the vehicle.

-- New car GAP Insurance – the GAP insurer pays you the difference between what your motor insurer paid out, and the price of a new car of the same model and specification
+- New car GAP Insurance – the GAP insurer pays you the difference between what your motor insurer paid out, and the price of a new car of the same model and specification.

 Types of complaint we see

-People often bring their complaint to us after their insurance company has rejected their claim.
+People often bring their complaint to us after their insurance company rejected their claim.
 You might complain about GAP insurance because:

 - the payment you’ve received doesn’t cover the difference it needs to